chadrem/amf_socket/README.md

 ## Copyright

 Copyright (c) 2012 Chad Remesch.
-See LICENSE for details.
+See LICENSE.txt for details.